-The target language assessment consists of 10 items that the candidate is required to translate into the target language.
+The translation portion of the written test consists of 10 items that the candidate is required to translate into the target language.

-This section is graded on a pass/not pass basis.
-Candidates will receive a comment sheet with examples of their errors.
+The written translation test is graded on a pass/not pass basis and each test is rated and reviewed by two federally certified interpreters.
+Candidates who do not pass will receive a comment sheet with examples of their errors.

-The legal vocabulary is limited to those legal terms with which the general public would be familiar.
+The legal vocabulary on the translation exam is limited to those legal terms with which the general public would be familiar.